When it comes to managing your money, knowing how to use your credit card goes a long way.

 - Enquiring at any BankSA branch

 Email Alerts are free for all customers, and you can request specific information on account balances, withdrawals, deposits and balance to be sent to you.
 Customers can register for SMS and Email Alerts via Internet Banking.
 SMS Alerts are charged at $0.25 per SMS except for the Complete Freedom account which receive free SMS Alerts.

-Avoid late payment fees by setting up Autopay with an Automatic Payment Plan on your credit card account.
+Avoid missed payment fees by setting up Autopay with an Automatic Payment Plan on your credit card account.
 This ensures that at least the minimum monthly amount is paid, with a direct debit from your nominated account.
 You can choose to pay off either the minimum payment amount, a fixed amount or the full amount each month.

 You can complete the Credit Card Automatic Payment Plan form.